mmifs/readme-generator/README.md

 ## Tests

 In this section, you will find two links to a short video showing the application creating a readme with placeholder information.
+This video does not include the initial installation of gitbash or node.js.

 https://user-images.githubusercontent.com/85654339/130371077-84540c9e-a671-41a2-a9cf-925b6d4d2636.mp4